ogosselet/xctools/docs/briefing.rst

 ===============

 Download a Pre-Flight Information Bulletins (PIB) containing published NOTAMs, parse the briefing and create a list of dictionary representation of the NOTAM.
-The resulting data can be used to create `XCTools Notam <./code.html#notam.notam.Notam>`_ objects.
+The resulting data can be used to create `XCTools Notam objects <./code.html#notam.notam.Notam>`_ as describe in the related `Notam module <./notam.html>`_ .

 XCTools target to support multiple sources to ensure:

-- information reliability: a source might provide more precise information for a specific region (FIRs) of interest
+- information reliability (a source might provide more precise information for a specific FIRs of interest)
-- service continuity: it is possible that a source change the format of the data and that the XCTools community needs some time to rework the relevant module
+- service continuity (it is possible that a source change the format of the data and that the XCTools community needs some time to rework the relevant module)

 => it is required to have the capability to switch quickly an application from one source of briefing to another.